mdekstrand/cs533-web/assignments/A3/index.md

 The resulting `sheets` variable is a *dictionary* (remember those?) mapping sheet names (disease families) to data frames.
 The `sheet_name=None` option tells it to load all sheets, and `header=1` says to skip the first row and read the column headers from the second.
 `skipfooter=2` tells it to skip the last two rows as well.
 Look at the files to see why!

+For this function to work, you will need the `openpyxl` module:

+    conda install openpyxl

+You won't need to use openpyxl directly, but Pandas uses it to read Excel files.

 Alternatively, you can open the data file in Excel or LibreOffice and export the parts you need to a CSV file.
 :::